What if we told you you’re not perfect?

 That isn’t to say giving and taking constructive criticism is easy.
 But when you know how to take criticism, you become a better employee, friend, and team member.
 In this article, we’ll cover everything you need to know about constructive criticism, including how to identify, give, and take constructive criticism.

 Before we dive into how to give and take constructive criticism, we first need to understand what it is.
 Constructive criticism focuses on providing constructive feedback, supported by specific examples, to help you improve in some area.
 Constructive criticism should be offered in a friendly manner with good intentions.
-Ideally, the person offering constructive criticism should also be prepared to help brainstorm possible solutions and next steps in order to serve as a valuable tool in the growth process.Improve team collaboration with Asana
+Ideally, the person offering constructive criticism should also be prepared to help brainstorm possible solutions and next steps in order to serve as a valuable tool in the growth process.Watch: A leader’s guide to change

 It’s important to note that constructive criticism is not negative criticism, nor should it be interpreted that way.
 Though constructive criticism won’t always be positive, it should be centered around helping someone improve—not tearing them down.